 Unless you’ve been living under a rock, you know that sunscreen is super important.
 (On the bright side, if you are living under a rock, you probably don’t need to worry about sun protection.)

 Sun exposure is the top cause of skin cancer — including potentially deadly melanoma.
-Sunlight also ages your skin, leading to fine lines, wrinkles and discoloration.
+Sunlight also ages your skin by damaging skin cells, leading to fine lines, wrinkles and discoloration.